tobek/laminae/notes.md

     + https://en.wikipedia.org/wiki/Sleep#In_mythology_and_literature
     + https://en.wikipedia.org/wiki/Seven_Sleepers
 - strange loops
-    + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it LXX or NXX.
+    + Synthesis facet. relies on the existence of structured/hierarchical stuff but also violates it.
+LXX or NXX.
 LNP?
 - weirdly insensitive and/or literally stupid, but powerful
 - bureaucracy?
     + belgium